 - Replace the spring crops with summer or fall crops.
-Add compost before direct seeding or transplanting to keep soil nutrients available.
+Add compost before planting to keep soil nutrients available.

-- Keep boosting tomato and pepper plants every two weeks.
+- It’s important to keep boosting tomato and pepper plants every two weeks.
 Same with corn or heavy feeding brassicas.

-- Keep and eye on pests.
+- Watch out for pests and practice organic pest management.
 Companion plant to attract beneficial insects.
 Hand pick or kill many bugs (yay for organic gardening).

-- Harvest herbs and pinch off any basil flowers.
+- Be mindful and pinch off any basil flowers to increase yields.
 Cilantro will have bolted by now so pull up and replace with something like green onions.

 - Harvest peas every couple of days (the more you pick the more you’ll get).
 Pull up vines end of June or let them go to seed for dry peas.

-- Harvest and enjoy as many salads as you can as it will soon be too hot to grow most salad greens through the summer. (kale, collard greens, malabar spinach and swiss chard cover our greens for the hotter months).
+- Enjoy as many garden salads as you can as it will soon be too hot to grow most salad greens through the summer.

 - Direct seed fall broccoli, cauliflower & cabbages into the outdoor seed beds.